A Planar Huygens Antenna Utilizing Crossed Electric and Magnetic Dipoles: Results Discussion

-The 3D plot for directivity is shown in Fig.~\ref{Fig8: directivity}.
+The 3D plot for simulated directivity is shown in Fig.~\ref{Fig8: directivity}.
 The peak directivity reaches 8.37 dBi, accompanied by a front-to-back ratio of approximately 12 dB.
-The high front-to-back ratio indicates near-equal matching with electric and magnetic dipoles.
+The high front-to-back ratio indicates nearly equal matching with electric and magnetic dipoles.
 The overall antenna size of 1$\lambda_r$ increases the gain to a much higher value than could be achieved by the Huygens' ESA.
 Due to the symmetrical nature of the fields in the front and back directions for Huygens' source, the broadside direction can be easily switched by reversing the polarity of either the electric or magnetic fields.
-In the current design, backward radiation occurs at 3.86 GHz, a frequency slightly different from the operating frequency of 4.45 GHz.
+In the current design, backward radiation appears at 3.86 GHz, slightly below the main operating frequency of 4.45 GHz.
 The maximum realized directivity of 8.37 dBi is 120\% of that of the uniformly illuminated antenna of the same size calculated using (\ref{equ2}).
 The maximum directivity with such a size can be 10.11 dBi, according to Harrington (\ref{equ1}).
 The realized directivity is only 1.74 dB, less than the maximum Harrington limit.